 Abstract

 This document proposes content for the chapter 7.6.8 Mapping to IEEE 802 technologies.

+Revision 1 adds references for MIB definitions to 802.16 & 802.22

 7.6.8 Mapping to IEEE 802 technologies

 While the generic QoS policy control architecture is applicable to all the IEEE 802 access technologies, differences exist in the capabilities of the access technologies in supporting various QoS models and parameters.
 In the introduction to this chapter, main differences between IEEE 802 technologies were already mentioned.
 This section provides more details about the capabilities of the IEEE 802 technologies to support the concepts presented above.